Marisa D'Amore’s Inspirational Story

 Purposefully Designed

-Born fourteen weeks premature, weighing just one pound. thirteen ounces, Marisa spent 145 days in the NICU.
-She survived multiple code blues, two deadly infections and three major eye surgeries all before six months old.
+Marisa’s story began long before she ever held a microphone or published a sentence.
+Born fourteen weeks premature and weighing one pound, thirteen ounces, she spent 145 days in the NICU.
+She survived multiple code blues, two life threatening infections, and three major eye surgeries before six months old.

-Marisa’s vision was affected due to Retinopathy of Prematurity, a complication of being born too early.
+Her vision was affected by Retinopathy of Prematurity, a complication of being born too early.
+What started as a fragile beginning became a lifelong testimony of perseverance, courage, and purpose.

-In addition to being a print reader and writer, she is fluent in Braille and is a five time 1st place winner at the West Florida Braille Challenge.
+Marisa continues to overcome adversity with steady determination.
+She has stepped beyond her disability and participated in dance, gymnastics, track, swim, choir, and marching band.
+She is a print reader and writer, fluent in Braille, and a five time 1st place winner at the West Florida Braille Challenge.

-Named, Miss NCS 2020, this honor, voted on by faculty, was based on a respected Christian testimony, high academic standards, leadership skills and commitment to extracurricular activities.
+She was named Miss NCS 2020, an honor voted on by faculty and based on a respected Christian testimony, high academic standards, leadership skills, and commitment to extracurricular activities.

-Marisa has shared her story and testimony at several schools and church services.
-She has also spoken at non-profit events in the community about life with vision loss and overcoming adversity.
+She has shared her story and testimony at schools and church, and she has spoken at non profit events in the community about life with vision loss, overcoming adversity, and persevering with purpose.